confluentinc/bottledwater-pg/README.md

-If you get errors about *Package libsnappy was not found in the pkg-config search path*, and you have Snappy installed, you may need to create `/usr/local/lib/pkgconfig/libsnappy.pc` with contents something like the following:
+If you get errors about *Package libsnappy was not found in the pkg-config search path*, and you have Snappy installed, you may need to create `/usr/local/lib/pkgconfig/libsnappy.pc` with contents something like the following (be sure to check which version of _libsnappy_ is installed in your system):

     Name: libsnappy
     Description: Snappy is a compression library